About me

 AVAILABILITY

-I am currently taking on clients for in-person and online counselling.
-I can provide face-to-face sessions at the Psychosynthesis Trust, near London Bridge Station, or online Zoom sessions during the day or evening.
+I currently have space for in-person and online in my practice, including ‘outdoor counselling’.
+I provide face-to-face sessions at the Psychosynthesis Trust, near London Bridge Station, and online sessions during the day or evening, inc. a couple of weekend slots.
 For clients living in central or east London with disabilities, who are unable to attend the Trust and lack IT skills for online sessions, home visits can be arranged.
+For 'outdoor counselling' sessions are held in Wanstead Park.

 BACKGROUND